cramik/read-pmkid/readme.md

-Takes in a modern hccapx file for WPA hashes and outputs all of the human readable information into a csv file formatted as (ESSID,AP MAC,CLIENT MAC,AP OUI,CLIENT OUI)
+Takes in a file with WPA hashes formatted as "WPA-PBKDF2-PMKID+EAPOL" / hashcat 22000 and outputs all of the human readable information into a csv file formatted as (ESSID,AP MAC,CLIENT MAC,AP OUI,CLIENT OUI)